zachsfr/zachsfr.github.io/index.md

 [View the Slides](/Slides/OIM%20454%20Analytics%20Project.pdf)

 * Delved into customer data to discover the key factors that determine how to retain customers
-* Devised an intelligent method for properly highlighting the risk factors by narrowing down the data to the most at  risk of leaving group of customers
+* Devised an intelligent method for highlighting the risk factors by narrowing down the data to the customers who are most likely to not renew their contracts